- About us

 In recognition of his contribution to the art form, Ian has been nominated for ‘One Dance UK’s Dance of the African Diaspora Lifetime Achievement Award 2018’.

 Gail Parmel is Artistic Director of ACE dance and music.
 Gail was born in Leeds in 1970 and is very proud of her Yorkshire roots, she graduated from the Northern School of Contemporary Dance in 1996 with a BA Degree.
 After working for Kokuma Dance Company, Gail founded ACE dance and music with husband Ian Parmel in 1997.
 Gail’s career in dance and choreography spans two action packed decades, including 16 years as a choreographer, creating 10 successful touring productions with ACE dance and music.
 One of the UK’s hidden female talents, Gail combines captivating, energetic contemporary movement with African Caribbean dance forms, resulting in ACE dance and music being one of the most exciting, eclectic and resilient dance companies in the UK.

 Gail’s approach is one of collaboration.
-She is unafraid to challenge preconceptions and to fuse intercultural and interdisciplinary exploration to stimulate debate in the dance sector about what it means to engage with contemporary dance in 21st Century.
+She is unafraid to challenge preconceptions about Contemporary Dance and enjoys fusing intercultural and interdisciplinary themes and stimulate debate in the dance sector about what it means to engage with contemporary dance in 21st Century.
 Over the years she has joined forces with world renowned choreographers, such Akiko Kitamura (Japan), Robert Moses (San Francisco), Vincent Mantsoe (South Africa), Andile Sotiya (U.K.), Douglas Thorpe (U.K.), Jose Agudo (Spain) and Barwen Tavaziva (Zimbabwe).